-When you need to know exactly how the design and quality of your boxes are expected to come out before producing a large quantity, going through the prototype stage is probably your best bet.
+When you need to know precisely how the design and quality of your boxes are expected to come out before producing a large quantity, going through the prototype stage is probably your best bet.

-Unless you send the product to your supplier for exact measurements, determining the exact dimensions for your box can be a bit tricky especially for uniquely shaped products.
+Unless you send the product to your supplier for exact measurements, determining the exact dimensions for your box can be a bit tricky, especially for uniquely shaped products.

 In other words, if you don’t convert your artwork from RGB to CMYK on Illustrator, you won’t receive the same printing quality that you would expect from your design when it’s printed.

 Converting your artwork’s color mode, however, isn’t the last step.
 It is one thing to follow the required artwork guidelines, but it is another to miss the nitty-gritty details of the artwork design.